-If they still refuse to co-operate, the member of staff will contact the select appropriate [headteacher / designated safeguarding lead (or deputy) / pastoral lead], to try and determine why the pupil is refusing to comply.
+If they still refuse to cooperate, the member of staff will contact the select appropriate senior leaders to try and determine why the pupil is refusing to comply.

 The authorised member of staff will then decide whether to use reasonable force to search the pupil.
 This decision will be made on a case-by-case basis, taking into consideration whether conducting the search will prevent the pupil harming themselves or others, damaging property or from causing disorder.